angelchavez19/nuxt-auth-template/README.md

 # **Authentication and Authorization System**

-This project is a robust authentication and authorization system developed with Nuxt.js.
-It allows user management, route protection, and access control through roles and permissions.
-Additionally, it incorporates advanced features such as OAuth2 support, multi-factor authentication, and activity auditing.

----
+This project is a frontend developed with Nuxt that integrates seamlessly with the authentication and authorization system in NestJS.
+It provides an intuitive and secure user interface for managing users, roles, permissions, and performing common tasks like registration, login, and password recovery.

 ## **Key Features**

 1. **User Registration (Signup)**

-   - Allows users to create an account through a registration form.
-   - Data validation and email confirmation.

-1. **Login**

-   - Users can authenticate by entering their credentials.
-   - JWT tokens are generated for secure sessions.

-1. **JWT Authentication**

-   - Uses JWT to handle user authentication.
-   - Tokens are signed with a secret key to verify their authenticity.

-1. **Role-Based Authorization**

-   - Roles like `ADMIN`, `USER`, or others are assigned dynamically.
-   - Specific permissions are granted according to the assigned role.

-1. **Route Protection**

-   - Routes are restricted based on authentication and assigned roles.
-   - Middleware is used to validate access.

-1. **Password Change and Recovery**

-   - Requests for password resets via email confirmation.
-   - Token expiration for enhanced security.

-1. **Logout**

-   - Invalidates the JWT to terminate the user session.

-1. **Token Refresh**

-   - Implements refresh tokens to maintain active sessions without needing a new login.

-1. **Auditing and Logs**

-   - Records key activities such as logins, and password changes.

-1. **Dynamic Roles and Permission Management**

-   - Create, update, and assign roles dynamically at runtime.

-1. **OAuth2 / Social Login Support**

-   - Allows authentication through providers like Google and GitHub.

-1. **Multi-Factor Authentication (MFA)**

-   - Adds an extra layer of security with multi-factor authentication.
+   - User registration form.
+   - Password validation indicators to improve user security.

+1. **Login Interface**

+   - Login screen.
+   - Visual indicators during loading and authentication processes.

+1. **Role-Based Dashboard**

+   - Different views and components displayed according to the user's role (`ADMIN`, `USER`, and others).
+   - Dynamic access control based on user permissions.

+1. **Protected Routes and Navigation**

+   - Protected navigation that redirects unauthenticated users to the login page.
+   - Dynamic menu system that adapts based on user permissions.

+1. **Password Management**

+   - Interfaces for changing and recovering passwords.
+   - Integration with the backend to validate recovery tokens and set a new password.

+1. **Logout Functionality**

+   - Logout button.
+   - Confirmation messages upon logging out.

+1. **Token Refresh Handling**

+   - Session prolongation management.
+   - Alerts to notify the user when a new login is required.

+1. **Activity Auditing Display**

+   - Dashboard showing recent user activities like logins and password changes.
+   - Activity history for admins with filtering and search capabilities.

+1. **Role and Permission Management UI**

+   - Interface for managing roles and permissions, accessible only to administrators.
+   - Creating, editing, and assigning roles directly from the UI.

+1. **OAuth2 / Social Login Integration**

+   - Social login buttons for providers like Google and GitHub.
+   - Seamless integration with the backend authentication flow.

+1. **Multi-Factor Authentication (MFA) Setup**

+   - Setup screen to enable or disable MFA.
+   - MFA code verification during login for users with MFA enabled.

 ---